Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Experimental Setup

 \subsection{Dataset Overview}

 The dataset used for testing is based on the ViWi data-generation framework \cite{alrabeiah2020viwi}.
 The ``dist\_cam" scenario acts as the basis, where a single car drives through a city street.
-The hyper-parameters for channel generation are presented in Table~\ref{communication setup}, containing co-existing vision-wireless-distance data at each time instance.
-To make the dataset more realistic, the vehicle is assumed to randomly move to adjacent lanes during its movement.
+The FoV of the camera in this scenario is $100^{\circ}$.
+The hyper-parameters for channel generation are presented in Table~\ref{communication setup}. {We simulate the sub-6 GHz CSI based on the wireless channel parameters provided by ViWi dataset.
+To emulate the rich multi-path components in sub-6 GHz band, we reset the path gains while keeping the other parameters of paths unchanged such as AoA and time of arrival.
+The parameters of the LoS component remain unchanged, assuming that there are two paths with a $2-5$ dB random gain reduction compared to the LoS component and three paths with a $5-10$ dB random gain reduction.
+The rationality of this methodology is supported by a comprehensive channel measurement campaign conducted in diverse scenarios \cite{mmMAGIC}, which indicated that the geometries of main propagation paths of two frequency bands are almost similar.} Furthermore, to make the dataset more realistic, the vehicle is assumed to randomly move to adjacent lanes during its movement.
 The complete trajectory remains continuous except for some time instances of lane changing.
 This randomness can also be regarded as the vehicle's drifting.
-Fig.~\ref{viwi3} displays an example of the vehicle’s trajectory where it randomly drifts.
+Fig.~\ref{viwi3} displays an example of the vehicle’s trajectory where it randomly drifts. {For the construction of training and testing datasets, we randomly generate two entirely different trajectories, where the vehicle's drifting behaviors occur randomly and differently.}